Ionio-io/Stable-diffusion-PyTorch/README.md

 This project is released under the MIT License.
 See LICENSE for more details.

 ### Acknowledgments
 Special thanks to the original creators of the Stable Diffusion model and the PyTorch community for their invaluable resources and support.
+Additional thanks to the YouTube channel by Umar Jamil.
+For a detailed explanation and a list of resources, please visit https://www.ionio.ai/blog/harnessing-stable-diffusion-a-revolutionary-guide-for-creators-and-business-innovators